 "BIG THINGS HAVE SMALL BEGINNINGS"

-One of our cornerstone goals with The Foxhole Stories is to make a professional theater company for vets, by vets.
+One of our cornerstone goals with The Foxhole Stories is to make a professional theater company for vets, by vets that work professionally with civilians.
 Some of the things we hope to provide our community is a drama therapy class free to all veterans, promoting military themed new and classical works for the stage, and fostering the "voices" of young veteran-artists.

 LA based actor and writer graduating from NYC's Marymount Manhattan College earning his BA in Theater Performance and an AA-T in Theater Arts from Golden West College.